 Welcome to The Grannie Annie!

-The Grannie Annie invites students to discover and share stories from their family's history — stories from before the student's birth.
+The Grannie Annie invites students everywhere to discover and share stories from their family's history — stories from before the student's birth.
 Participation in The Grannie Annie leads young people to strengthen family bonds, encounter history in a more personal way, and hone their writing skills.

 In the spirit of celebration, each year some of the stories submitted to The Grannie Annie are selected for publication in a book and on this website.
-In 2016, the stories will be published in an eBook rather than a paperback book, making the stories even easier to share.
-The stories bring history to life and give readers of all ages a vivid glimpse of life in other places and other times.
+The annual volumes are now published in eBook and PDF editions as well as in paperback, making the stories even easier to share.
+The published Grannie Annie stories bring history to life and give readers of all ages a vivid glimpse of life in other places and other times.

 You Are Invited!